samirbanjanovic/That-Integration-Engine/README.md

 # That Integration Engine

-A comprehensive local system process management platform designed as a thought project.
+A local system process management platform designed as a thought project.
 This engine provides dynamic process invocation and lifecycle management, processing work requests and spawning job members as needed.

 ## Table of Contents